symbiote/silverstripe-memberprofiles/README.md

 and there will be a dropdown down the bottom allowing you to perform these actions.

+### Template Usage
+You can link to the profile page with the optional ?BackURL= parameter which will set a URL that the user will be redirected to after they complete registration.
+This requires the "RegistrationRedirect" property to be set on the After Registration tab.

+If you like, you can manually set a redirection target by setting Session::set('MemberProfile.REDIRECT') to a URL value.

 Known Issues
 ------------
 [Issue Tracker](http://github.com/ajshort/silverstripe-memberprofiles/issues)